M. V. Rao: Awards and honours

+Rao was involved in testing and identifying the best varieties of wheat from Mexico that were then grown in the country.
 Rao is a recipient of the Norman Borlaug Award and the Linker's Award.
-The Government of India honoured him with the civilian award of the Padma Shri in 1999.
+The Government of India honoured him with India’s fourth-highest civilian award, the Padma Shri, in 1999.
 He received the Lifetime Achievement Award of Agricultural Today in 2010.
 The next year, he was awarded the Krishi Shiromani Samman by the Mahindra Samriddhi India.
 He is also a recipient of Outstanding Agricultural Scientist Award from the Government of Andhra Pradesh and other awards such as Peddireddy Thimmareddy Award, Dr. Srikantia Memorial Award of the Nutrition Society of India, Dr P. Siva Reddy Foundation Award, and Environmental Research Academy Award.

 Rao was an elected fellow of the National Academy of Agricultural Sciences (NAAS).
 Purdue University, Indian Agricultural Research Institute and Banaras Hindu University have honoured him with the degree of the Doctor of Science (DSc - Honoris causa).
 He was an honorary fellow of the Indian Oilseeds Research Society, Andhra Pradesh Akademi of Sciences, Indian Society of Genetics and Plant Breeding and Indian Society of Agricultural Sciences and served as the president of all these institutions during various periods.